Plandome Manor, New York: Road

 Major roads in Plandome Manor include North Plandome Road, Plandome Road, and Stonytown Road.

 Rail

 The Plandome station on the Long Island Rail Road's Port Washington Branch is the nearest train station to the village.
 It is located primarily within the adjacent village of Plandome, with the northern extremes of the platform being within Plandome Manor.
 There is a parking lot at the station reserved exclusively for Plandome Manor residents, and a walkway exists between the station and Circle Drive.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Plandome Manor.

 Power

-PSEG Long Island provides power to all homes and businesses within Plandome Manor.
+PSEG Long Island provides power to all homes and businesses within Plandome Manor, on behalf of the Long Island Power Authority.

 Sewage

 Plandome Manor is not connected to any sanitary sewer systems.
 As such, all areas within the village rely on cesspools and septic systems.

 Trash collection

-As of 2019, trash collection services in Plandome Manor are provided by Meadow Carting, under contract with the Village of Plandome Manor.
+As of 2025, trash collection services in Plandome Manor are provided by Meadow Carting, under contract with the Village of Plandome Manor.